Tarek-Dinkespiler/busfor/README.md

 It is by no means a way to showcase my development skills in ruby on rails.
 I haven't touched this framework in a few years and even though I was relieved to find out that a lot of my knowledge was still there (and paradoxically had even increased), I'm obviously going to need a bit of time to bring my proficiency up to speed.

-Finally, I don't claim to have made the best choices but I do think that many of the critical aspect of software engineering are exposed in this endeavour.
-By chance, some of them could catch the reader's attention as they could be relevant to the mission.
+Finally, I don't claim to have made the best choices but I do think that many of the critical aspects of software engineering are exposed in this endeavour.
+By chance, some of them could end up catching the reader's attention depending on their relevancy to the mission.

 ## Setting up the project

-The project will be relying on the current stable versions of ruby and rails that seem to be :
+The project will be relying on the current stable versions of ruby and rails :

 - ruby 3.3.5
 - rails 7.2.1